Cyfrin/Updraft/courses/solidity/2-storage-factory/8-summary-and-recap/+page.md

 When you finish a section, take a moment to acknowledge your progress, celebrate it and share your achievements with your community.

 ### 🧑‍💻 Test yourself
-🏆 Attempt to answer all theoretical questions from lesson 1 through 7, and then go back again to complete all the coding tasks.
+🏆 Attempt to answer all the theoretical questions from lesson 1 through 7, and then go back again to complete all the coding tasks.

 [Back to top](#top)